brajeshwar/brajeshwar.github.io/_posts/2011/2011-09-30-boomerang-assuring-email-delivery-at-gmail.md

----
-layout: post
-title: Boomerang - Assuring Email Delivery at Gmail
+# Boomerang - Assuring Email Delivery at Gmail
----

 If you are one of those with a cluttered mailbox and overstuffed folders with some of the drafts waiting to be sent and some mails awaiting a reply from you later, you are not to be blamed as we understand that having a clean tidy inbox is a rare sight.
 But you can now heave a sigh of relief and cheer. <a href="http://www.boomeranggmail.com/">Boomerang for Gmail</a> has arrived to conquer your inbox.
 It is a Firefox/Chrome plug-in exclusively meant for Gmail users which allows you to take control of when you send/receive your email messages.
 It will become a lot easier to manage the thousands of emails buried in your inbox, isn't it?